opnfv/apex/docs/release/installation/baremetal.rst

     If you need more information about the options that can be passed to opnfv-deploy use ``opnfv-deploy --help``.  -n
     network_settings.yaml allows you to customize your networking topology.
+    Note it can also be useful to run the command with the ``--debug`` argument which will enable a root login on the overcloud nodes with
+    password: 'opnfv-apex'.
+It is also useful in some cases to surround the deploy command with ``nohup``.
+For example:
+    ``nohup <deploy command> &``, will allow a deployment to continue even if ssh access to the Jump Host is lost during deployment.

 2. Wait while deployment is executed.
     If something goes wrong during this part of the process, start by reviewing